Hadto note

 Current validation and service outputs focus on things like logical services, unsatisfiable classes, flat issue lists, and unsupported construct drift.
 Those checks matter, but they only tell part of the story.
 They show when an ontology is contradictory or outside an allowed expressivity envelope.
 They do not yet show when a supported construct is being used badly.

-That is the gap this chapter makes hard to ignore.
+The chapter makes that gap hard to ignore.

 The real risk of a logically green model